isomerpages/moe-marsilingpri/_links/For Student.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The SLS is MOE's core platform
-<br>for teaching and learning and is one of
-<br>MOE's key initiatives to transform
+<br>for teaching and learning and is one of MOE's key initiatives to transform
-<br>the learning experiences of Singaporean students.
+the learning experiences of Singaporean students.
 <br>Website: <a href="https://vle.learning.moe.edu.sg/login" rel="noopener noreferrer nofollow" target="_blank"><u>https://vle.learning.moe.edu.sg/login</u></a>
 </p>
 </td>